 Note: There are no direct flights from Paros to Naxos.
 You can travel by plane via Athens but the total duration can be more than 2 hours.

 Naxos is in the center of the Cyclades and is an ideal starting point in case you think of getting around the Greek islands.
 Furthermore, you can easily island hop to Naxos from the Small Cyclades as Koufonisia, Donoussa and Amorgos are pretty close to it.
 You can check our Map of Ferries to find more ideas about island hopping in the Aegean and find the best way to travel by ferry to Naxos.

 Getting to Naxos from abroad by plane is only available with indirect flights via Athens.
 For example, if you want to get to Naxos from the UK, you should catch a flight to Athens and then choose between ferry or plane to reach the island.

-Book ferry tickets to Naxos for 2021
+Book ferry tickets to Naxos

 You can easily travel by ferry to Naxos with Ferryhopper.
 Check our search engine and find all information on ferry routes, schedules and companies to Naxos.
 Compare prices and book ferry tickets to Naxos online, without any extra costs.

 Tip: For the best ferry deals to Naxos this summer, check the ferry offers for the Greek islands on Ferryhopper!